 The Republic of Moldova is currently a developing country and there still remains a need to support the economy and adjust the standardization activity in order to meet the increasing demands of the market and society.

 The central specialized body from the public administration responsible for the quality infrastructure is the Ministry of Economy.
-In conformity with the Law on standardization Nº 590-XIII of 1995.09.22, the Ministry of Economy establishes the standardization policy.
+In conformity with the Law on national standardization Nº 20 of 2016.03.04, the Ministry of Economy establishes the standardization policy.

-In January 2013, the National Institute for Standardization and Metrology of Moldova (INSM) was reorganized and split into two separate institutions: the National Standardization Institute (INS) and the National Metrology Institute (INM).
+In January 2013, the National Institute for Standardization and Metrology of Moldova (INSM) was reorganized and split into two separate institutions: the National Institute for Standardization (INS) and the National Metrology Institute (INM).

-INS is now a public institution and has the following main functions:
+ISM is a public institution and has the following main functions:

 - cooperates with the regulatory authorities and with other interested parties and includes, as a priority, their requests in the National Standardization Program